Skip to main content

 └────└────└───└───└─── image_bak (ISO backup)

 This arrangement may seem familiar to the way that GoboLinux is structured.
-Like GoboLinux the Nitrux FHS is structured in an array of descriptive directories, e.g.,/Desktop contains the AppImage for the desktop shell; however, unlike GoboLinux we do not aim to structure each program within its subdirectory tree, where all of its files (including settings specific for that program) may be found since for that purpose we are utilizing AppImages.
+Like GoboLinux, the Nitrux FHS is structured in an array of descriptive directories; for example,/Desktop contains the AppImage for the desktop shell; however, unlike GoboLinux, we do not aim to structure each program within its subdirectory tree, where all of its files (including settings specific for that program) may be found since for that purpose, we are utilizing AppImages.

 Like GoboLinux and NixOS, Nitrux allows the user to have different versions of the same program installed concurrently (and even run them simultaneously).

-Unlike GoboLinux but like NixOS Nitrux provides atomic upgrades via znx, this means that if the update to a new configuration is interrupted – say, and the power fails half-way through – the system will still be in a consistent state: it will either boot in the old or the new configuration.
-In other operating systems, a machine might end up in an inconsistent state, and may not even boot anymore.
+Unlike GoboLinux, but like NixOS, Nitrux provides atomic upgrades via znx.
+This means that if the update to a new configuration is interrupted—say, and the power fails halfway through—the system will still be consistent; it will either boot in the old or the new configuration.
+In other operating systems, a machine might end up in an inconsistent state and may not even boot anymore.

-Also, like NixOS Nitrux via znx provides the ability to perform rollbacks.
-If the new configuration crashes or does not boot properly, an older version can be selected.
+Also, like NixOS Nitrux via znx, it can perform rollbacks.
+An older version can be selected if the new configuration crashes or does not boot properly.

 Diagram of a storage device managed by znx.